Cost-Sensitive Learning to Defer to Multiple Experts with Workload Constraints: Experiments

-This is a cost-sensitive task, where the cost of a false positive (incorrectly rejecting a legitimate application) must be weighed against the cost of a false negative (incorrectly accepting a fraudulent application).
-Due to the low fraud prevalence, metrics such as accuracy are not adequate to measure the performance of both ML models and deferral systems.
-The optimization objective used by \citet{jesusTurningTablesBiased2022} is a Neyman-Pearson criterion, in this case, maximizing recall at 5\% false positive rate (FPR), which establishes an implicit relationship between the costs of false positive and a false negative errors.
-However, for the cost-sensitive learning method described in Section \ref{sec: Cost Sensitive Learning}, we need to have access to the cost structure of the task at hand.

-In a cost-sensitive task, the optimization goal is to obtain a set of predictions $\hat{y}$ that minimize the expected misclassification cost $\mathbb{E}[\mathcal{C}]$.
-Assuming that correct classifications carry no cost, the relevant parameter is the ratio $\lambda = c_{FP}/c_{FN}$, were $c_{FP}$ and $c_{FN}$ are the costs of false positive and false negative errors, respectively.
-The objective is thus

-Minimizing this quantity is equivalent to minimizing the average cost, as division by a constant will not affect the ranking of different assignments.

-As such, all that remains to establish is a relationship between the Neyman-Pearson criterion and the value of $\lambda$.
-To to do so, we follow the approach detailed in Section \ref{section: Neyman-Pearson Lambda} of the Appendix, which yields the theoretical value $\lambda_t = 0.057$.
-To test performance under variable cost structures, we will conduct experiments for the values $\lambda \in \{\lambda_t/5, \lambda_t, 5\lambda_t \}$.
-These alternative scenarios are not strictly comparable, as if the cost structure were $\lambda \in \{\lambda_t/5, 5\lambda_t \}$, the optimization of the Alert Model would not correspond to maximizing the recall at 5\% FPR.
-Nevertheless, we choose to introduce these variations to test the impact on system performance of changing the cost ratio $\lambda$.

 \paragraph{\bf{Alert Review Setup}} There are several possible ways for models and humans to cooperate.
 In previous L2D research, it is a common assumption that any instance can be deferred to either the model or the expert team.
-However, in real-world settings, due to limitations in human work capacity, it is common to use an ML model to screen instances, raising alerts that are then reviewed by human experts \citep{de-arteagaCaseHumansintheLoopDecisions2020, han2020artificial}.
+However, in real-world settings, due to limitations in human work-capacity, it is common to use an Alert Model to screen instances, raising alerts that are then reviewed by human experts \citep{de-arteagaCaseHumansintheLoopDecisions2020, han2020artificial}.
 In an alert review setting, humans only predict on a fraction of the feature space, that is, the instances flagged by the Alert Model.
 We will train a L2D system to work in tandem with the Alert Model, by deferring the alerts in an intelligent manner.
 We calculate the Alert Model's alert rate $a_r$, that is, the fraction of instances flagged for human review, by determining the FPR of the Alert Model in validation.
-We create 6 distinct alert review scenarios by varying the alert rate $a_r \in \{5\%FPR, 15\%FPR \} $ for each of the 3 values of $\lambda$ detailed in the previous paragraph.
+We create distinct alert review scenarios by varying the alert rate $a_r \in \{5\% \text{FPR}, 15\% \text{FPR} \}$.

 \paragraph{\bf{Alert Model Training}}

 We train the Alert Model to predict the fraud label on the first three months of the dataset, validating its performance on the fourth month.
 We use the LightGBM \citep{keLightGBMHighlyEfficient2017} algorithm, due to its proven high performance on tabular data \citep{shwartz2022tabular, borisov2022deep}.
 Details on the training process of the classifier are given in Section \ref{app: mlmodel} of the Appendix.